oVirt/ovirt-ansible/README.md

 Component roles enable you to manage the lifecycle of a specific oVirt component.

-The [ovirt-infra] role implements the following helper component roles:
+The [ovirt-infra] logical role implements the following helper component roles:

  * [ovirt-aaa-jdbc]
  * [ovirt-clusters]